pdlfs/deltafs-umbrella/README.cray.md

 ### Step-2: Build deltafs suite

-Assuming `$HOME` is a global file system accessible from all compute, monitor, and head nodes, our plan is to build deltafs under `$HOME/deltafs/src`.
-After that, deltafs should be installed under `$HOME/deltafs`:
+Assuming `$INSTALL` is a global file system location that is accessible from all compute, monitor, and head nodes, our plan is to build deltafs under `$HOME/deltafs/src`, and to install everything under `$INSTALL/deltafs`.

+**After installation, the build dir `$HOME/deltafs/src` is no longer needed and can be safely discarded. `$INSTALL/deltafs` is going to be the only thing we need for running deltafs experiments.**

+**Do not move install directory after installation is done.
+If you do not like your current install location, remove the install directiry and reinstall deltafs to a new place.**
 ```
 #
-# $HOME/deltafs
+# $INSTALL/deltafs
 #  -- bin
 #  -- decks (vpic input decks)
 #  -- include
 #  -- lib
+#  -- scripts
+#  -- share
+#
+# $HOME/deltafs
 #  -- src
 #      -- deltafs-umbrella
 #          -- cache.0
 #          -- cache
 #          -- build
-#  -- scripts
-#  -- share
 #
 mkdir -p $HOME/deltafs/src
 cd $HOME/deltafs/src